 Erskine seeks candidates for faculty positions who are professing Christians and who are committed to excellence in teaching and service.
 They should support the goals of a strong liberal arts education and be willing to explore with students the integration of faith and learning.

-Our tradition of excellence in liberal arts higher education goes back nearly 175 years to our founding in 1839 by the Associate Reformed Presbyterian Church, making Erskine one of the oldest, most respected church-affiliated colleges in the Southeast.
+Our tradition of excellence in liberal arts higher education goes back over 180 years to our founding in 1839 by the Associate Reformed Presbyterian Church, making Erskine one of the oldest, most respected church-affiliated colleges in the Southeast.

 Functioning as both an excellent liberal arts college and a close-knit community, Erskine provides excellent opportunities for students and faculty to take learning beyond the classroom.
 Faculty members serve as mentors and often become lifelong friends with students.